 Apart from infectious organisms and environmental pollutants, many diseases are manifestations of abnormalities in genes, proteins, chemical reactions, or biochemical processes, each of which can adversely affect one or more critical biochemical functions.
 Examples of disturbances in human biochemistry responsible for diseases or other debilitating conditions include electrolyte imbalance, defective nutrient ingestion or absorption, hormonal imbalances, toxic chemicals or biologic agents, and DNA-based genetic disorders.
 To address these challenges, biochemical research continues to be interwoven with studies in disciplines such as genetics, cell biology, immunology, nutrition, pathology, and pharmacology.
-In addition, many biochemists are vitally interested in contributing to solutions to key issues such as the ultimate survival of mankind, and educating the public to support use of the scientific method in solving environmental and other major problems that confront us.
+In addition, many biochemists are vitally interested in contributing to solutions to key issues such as the ultimate survival of mankind, and educating the public to support use of the scientific method in solving environmental and other major problems that confront our civilization.

-Impact of the Human Genome Project on Biochemistry, Biology, & Medicine

-Initially unanticipated rapid progress in the late 1990s in sequencing the human genome led in mid-2000 to the announcement that over 90% of the genome had been sequenced.
-This effort was headed by the International Human Genome Sequencing Consortium and by Celera Genomics, a private company.
+Impact of the Human Genome Project on Biochemistry, Biology, & Medicine announcement that over 90% of the genome had been sequenced.
+This effort was headed by the International Human Genome Sequencing Consortium and by Celera Genomics.
 Except for a few gaps, the sequence of the entire human genome was completed in 2003, just 50 years after the description of the double-helical nature of DNA by Watson and Crick.
 The implications for biochemistry, medicine, and indeed for all of biology, are virtually unlimited.
 For example, the ability to isolate and sequence a gene and to investigate its structure and function by sequencing and "gene knockout" experiments have revealed previously unknown genes and their products, and new insights have been gained concerning human evolution and procedures for identifying disease-related genes.